BakulBd/RainGuard/README.md

   - WiFiClientSecure.h
   - UniversalTelegramBot.h
   - ArduinoJson.h
+  - DHT.h
+  - FastBot.h

 ## Installation and Setup

-1. Clone or download the repository to your local machine.
+1. **Clone or download the repository** to your local machine.
-2. Open the project in Arduino IDE.
+2. **Open the project in Arduino IDE.**
-3. Set up your WiFi credentials in the `ssid` and `password` variables.
+3. **Set up your WiFi credentials** in the `ssid` and `password` variables.
-4. Configure the Telegram bot settings by replacing the placeholders with your bot token, chat IDs, and root CA certificate for Telegram API.
+4. **Configure the Telegram bot settings** by replacing the placeholders with your bot token and chat IDs.
-5. Connect the rain sensor to the ESP32 as per the pin configurations defined in the code.
+5. **Connect the rain sensor and DHT11 sensor to the ESP32** as per the pin configurations defined in the code.
-6. Upload the code to your ESP32 board.
+6. **Upload the code to your ESP32 board.**
-7. Power on the ESP32 and monitor the Serial Monitor for status messages.
+7. **Power on the ESP32 and monitor the Serial Monitor** for status messages.

 ## Usage

-1. Once the device is powered on and connected to WiFi, it will automatically start monitoring the rain sensor.
+1. **Power on the device and connect to WiFi.** It will automatically start monitoring the rain sensor and the DHT11 sensor.
-2. Users can interact with the bot by sending commands in the specified Telegram group chat.
+2. **Interact with the bot** by sending commands in the specified Telegram group chat.
-3. When rain is detected, the bot will send a notification to the group chat.
-4. Optionally, users can enable IFTTT integration to trigger additional actions based on rain detection.
+3. **Receive notifications** when rain is detected.
+4. **Get temperature and humidity updates, check sensor status, restart the system, set WiFi credentials, authorize new users, and view rain detection history** via Telegram commands.

+## Commands

+- `/status` - Check sensor status
+- `/restart` - Restart the system
+- `/setwifi <SSID> <PASSWORD>` - Set Wi-Fi credentials
+- `/authorize <CHAT_ID>` - Authorize a new user
+- `/rainhistory` - Get the rain detection history
+- `/temp_humid` - Get temperature and humidity status

 ## Contributing